Health & Safety notices

-When passing others, especially because the paths are narrow, please mask up as you pass and/or, after a friendly wave from over 2m away turn your face away and say ‘thank you’, as you pass.
-Please use this simple common sense and respect for fellow canal users, so that this area remains ‘low risk’ for the benefit of everybody!
+Covid Awareness: When passing others, especially because the paths are narrow, mask up as you pass.
+Please use this common sense and respect fellow canal users, so that this area remains ‘low risk’ for the benefit of everybody!

 Between Royston Bridge and Pigneys Wood

 Following over-topping of the canal at the above location, it will be necessary to raise the bank height in this area, slightly, to improve the quality of the footpath and to prevent another over-topping in the future.

 We have no fixed date for this work as yet.
 It will only take a few days, so this is advanced notice for The Public.
 There will be all the proper signage in place and volunteers to help, when the time comes.

 The area near the lock is not a public car park, although folk do tend to leave their cars there when visiting the canal.
 Once again, the owner doesn’t mind but please bear in mind that the area may be closed off at any time, without notice and anything left there (cars, bikes, boats and boards etc.) is at the owners own risk.

 Cyclists are reminded that cycling this “Permissive Footpath” is not allowed.
 It is hoped that preventing cycling will reduce damage to the path and reduce risk to walkers.
 This is especially important in this wet weather, when ruts become a serious safety risk to walkers and damage the paths.

 Can be caught from rat urine entering the body, usually through an open cut or sore.